xang1234/xang1234.github.io/_posts/2018-08-06-bubbleplot.md

 ### Dynamic Bubble Plots

 Finally we can add the time dimension to animate our plot with the parameter *frame*.
 The function *animation_slider* allows us to modify the appearance of the slider- in this animation the year is displayed in red while *animation_opts* allows us to modify the speed or even the easing of the animation, allowing for smooth or jiggly animations.
+The `Year` is filtered after 2010 to limit the size of the table as plotly limits the upload size for free accounts.
 {: style="text-align: justify;"}

 ```r